Adult Nursing

 Applicants who do not meet the minimum English language requirements have the option to study one of our preparatory and pre-sessional English courses.
 The UWS courses available are:

 Our pre-registration MSc Adult Nursing course has three parts, each part containing a mixture of theory and practice core modules.
-There are three core 20-credit modules in Part 1 and 2 with Part 3 consisting of a 60-credit theory/practice dissertation module.
+There are three core 20-credit modules in Part 1, two core 30-credit modules in Part 2, with Part 3 consisting of a 60-credit theory/practice dissertation module.

 A recognised innovative feature of our course is the approach of clinical simulation used for skills demonstration, practice, and development throughout the course, which allows you to practise skills in a realistic environment.